tayloraburgess/state-snake/README.md

 #### state-controller.js

 A controller that interacts primarily with `state.js`.
 It:
-- Generates new immutable states from user input passed to it by `game.js` and previous state information from `state.js`
+- Generates new states from user input passed to it by `game.js` and previous state information from `state.js`
 - Sends new states to `state.js`
 - Exposes some functions that return state information necessary for `game.js`’s logic